projectyotta/EthereumDeepLearning/README.md

 Solution:

 [Coindesk!](www.coindesk.com) .
 It is possible to extract price on an hour by hour basis.
 It has data from when Ethereum began.
 It provides aggregated pricing information.
 Lastly, it is a pretty trusted source in the crypto community, having been active since May 2013.
-One consideration that I was not able to satisfy is data being available at a lower time interval.
-If anyone reading this happens to know of a data source that provides pricing information at a lower time interval, I'd love to know.

 Process: